tylerkade/exhibition-curation-platform/README.md

 ## 🚀 Live Demo

-You can view the deployed version [here](https://exhibition-curation-platform-ten.vercel.app/)
+You can view the deployed version [here](https://exhibition-curation-platform-ten.vercel.app/).

+[Video](https://youtu.be/XmwdTQRAkcc) demonstration of key features.

 ## 📋 Features